Last updated: 2025-09-02

 -

-What is between the <scanrows> </scanrows> tag pair in App.OpterDriver.Design is displayed in the scan list.
+What is between the tag pair <scanrows> </scanrows> and App.OpterDriver.Design is displayed in the scan list.

-Add PACKAGE.DIMENSION STRING between the <scanrows> </scanrows> tag pair , where you want it.
+Add PACKAGE.DIMENSIONSTRING between the tag pair <scanrows> </scanrows>, where you want it.

 -